NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 I am a postdoc at the Weizmann Institute of Science, where I work with <a href="https://binyamini.wordpress.com/" target="_blank">Gal Binyamini</a>.

-I got my PhD from the University of Illinois at Urbana-Champaign.
+I earned my PhD from the University of Illinois at Urbana-Champaign.
 Advisor: <a href="https://math.illinois.edu/directory/profile/vddries" target="_blank">Lou van den Dries</a>.

 My work involves an interplay of ideas from algebra, model theory, and number theory.